andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 available in the Julia program.
-The framework provide a function `tryrun()` to execute external commands safely (i.e. if an error occures, the program will not crash, but reading the error message via Hermes text to speech).
+The framework provide a function `tryrun()` to execute external commands safely (i.e. if an error occures, the program will not crash, but reading the error message via Hermes text-to-speech).

 This API definition splits in the function to execute the ADBee-script and functions to be called by the user: